anthonydu/react.anthonydu.com/README.md

 ### Other Versions

-[Click here](https://gitfront.io/r/anthonydu/pb9b5nZByKQ6/anthonydu.com-vanilla/) to view the source code for the previous version of this website written in vanilla html/css/js.
+[Click here](https://gitfront.io/r/anthonydu/pb9b5nZByKQ6/anthonydu.com-vanilla/) to view the source code for the previous version of this website written in vanilla HTML/CSS and Javascript.